Grumpier Old Men: Production

 In March 1995, it was announced Jack Lemmon, Walter Matthau, and Ann-Margret would be reuniting for a sequel to Grumpy Old Men titled Grumpier Old Men with production slated to begin in July of that year.
 Later that month, it was announced Sophia Loren had joined the cast.

+The film was shot at locations around Minnesota, including sites in Washington County.
+According to the Star Tribune, set builders constructed the exterior shell of the film's cafe on Bass Lake in May Township, while interior scenes were filmed on a Hollywood soundstage.
+The wedding scene was filmed at Christ Lutheran Church in Marine on St. Croix, and the Oktoberfest scene was staged at Lowell Park in Stillwater.

 Meredith's Alzheimer's disease caused him to be coached throughout his performance in the film.

+Release

+The film was theatrically released on December 22, 1995.
+A home video release followed on June 4, 1996.

 Reception

 Box office

 Grumpier Old Men grossed $71 million at the North American box office, against a production budget of $25 million.
 The film was released in the United Kingdom on March 1, 1996.

 Critical response

 On review aggregator Rotten Tomatoes, the film has an approval rating of 20% based on 20 reviews, with a rating average of 4.3/10.
 On Metacritic, which assigns a weighted average rating to reviews, the film has a score of 46 out of 100, based on 14 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A–" on a scale of A+ to F.

 Roger Ebert of the Chicago Sun-Times gave the film a score of 2 stars out of 4.

 Kevin Thomas of the Los Angeles Times described the film as contrived and getting by on the star power of the cast.

 Stephen Holden of The New York Times wrote, "Grumpier Old Men, which was directed by Howard Deutch from a screenplay by Mark Steven Johnson, who also wrote the first film, doesn't even try to make sense.
 And for all the vaunted grumpiness, nobody stays mad for long."